 Berny Carroll, Lyndel Dean, Phillip McKay

-Alison Edwards, Jenny Presser, Verity Robin, Anthea Dallas
+Alison Edwards, Beth Mulligan, Jenny Presser, Verity Robin, Anthea Dallas

 Allied Health Professionals

-Kellie Bryan, Natalie Fitzgerald, Jesse Greenwood, Alison Hardinge, Katie Ling, Adela Marrone, Anneke Mertens, Kelly Pettit (Clinical Lead), Wendy Roberts, Bethany Smith, Angela Waite, Kezia Wasdell
+Kellie Bryan, Natalie Fitzgerald, Jesse Greenwood, Graham Hall, Alison Hardinge, Katie Ling, Adela Marrone, Anneke Mertens, Wendy Roberts, Bethany Smith (Co Clinical Lead), Angela Waite (Co Clinical Lead), Kezia Wasdell

 BIC (Brief Interventions Clinic) Team